AI Use Cases/Financial Services

 The AI Solution

-Revenue Institute builds a systems-level AI layer that sits atop your existing core banking infrastructure - FIS, Fiserv, Temenos, nCino, Salesforce Financial Services Cloud - and ingests real-time customer data, product eligibility, and regulatory constraints to generate compliant, market-specific content in 40+ languages.
+Revenue Institute builds a systems-level AI layer that sits atop your existing core banking infrastructure - FIS, Fiserv, Temenos, nCino, Salesforce Financial Services Cloud - and ingests real-time customer data, product eligibility, and regulatory constraints to generate compliant, market-specific content across the languages your markets require.
 Unlike bolt-on translation services, this system integrates directly into your loan origination workflow and relationship manager dashboards, so a commercial banker in Singapore sees product collateral pre-localized and pre-compliance-cleared before the customer conversation begins.

 Automated Workflow Execution